-- Complete physical examination form.
+• Complete physical examination form.
 Must use and submit SRJC form.
 Physical must be completed within the year prior to entering the program and signed off by a MD, PA or NP only.
-This document includes general health questions as well as the medical clearance to wear an N-95 healthcare respirator. - Positive Rubella and Rubeola titer or positive antibody screen or MMR vaccine. - Second measles vaccine or MMR (minimum 4-6 weeks after initial MMR) for students born after 1957, or proof of immunity. - Proof of negative PPD (TB test) within the last year.
-The two-step TB test will be required.
+This document includes general health questions as well as the medical clearance to wear an N-95 healthcare respirator.

+- Positive Rubella and Rubeola titer or positive antibody screen or MMR vaccine. - Second measles vaccine or MMR (minimum 4-6 weeks after initial MMR) for students born after 1957, or proof of immunity. - Proof of negative PPD (TB test) within the last year.
+The two-step TB test or or negative QuantiFERON (QFT) blood test will be required.
 After first PPD is read, you must make an appointment for a second PPD one to three weeks from the first one.
 NOTE: If positive PPD, documentation of a baseline chest x-ray (radiology report) taken within the last year or negative QuantiFERON (QFT) blood test must be produced.
-A symptom-free form completed by an MD, PA or FNP will need to be filled out one year after the chest x-ray. - Hepatitis B vaccine series in progress must have second vaccine by first day of school. - Tetanus documented within the last 10 years. - Evidence of immunity to varicella. - Yearly influenza vaccination (this can wait until October each year) - COVID vaccines and booster.
+A symptom-free form completed by an MD, PA or FNP will need to be filled out one year after the chest x-ray. - Hepatitis B vaccine series in progress must have second vaccine by first day of school. - Tetanus documented within the last 10 years. - Evidence of immunity to varicella. - Yearly influenza vaccination (this can wait until October each year) - COVID vaccines and booster are recommended and may be required by your clinical site.